How to Clean an Electric Grill: The Complete Guide

 Don’t use metal scrubbing pads or wire brushes when cleaning any part of the electric grill.

-The ideal time to clean your electric grill is 10 mins after it’s unplugged.
+The ideal time to clean your electric grill your electric grill is 10 mins after it’s unplugged.

 Follow the sections below on cleaning different types of electric grilling and cooking products.